 This is what you would typically think of when you say go-karts.
 This is an electric go-kart race track that is located underneath the Planai.
 The entrance is outside of Planet Planai.
-Cost is about 12 euro, and there can sometimes be a wait, so if you plan to go, go close to when it opens.
+Cost is about 12 euro, and it is always difficult to do.
+If you want to do this, get there right when it opens, otherwise, their slots for the day may be filled up.
+Be prepared to wait in most cases.